brianbrunner/brianbrunner.github.io/_posts/2013-10-23-automation.markdown

 fucking expensive.
 In my experience, salaries are almsot always the biggest expense for a technology startup.
-When you have the choice between having someone spend time setting up a piece of software or just paying a company to do it for you, you should almost always go for the outside solution without even really thinking about it.
-This is especially true when you're organization is still small, as time spent managing and self-hosted solution would be better spent building out your product.
+When you have the choice between having someone spend time setting up a piece of software or just paying a company to do it for you, you should almost always go for the outside solution.
+This is especially true when you're organization is still small, as time spent managing and self-hosted solution would be better spent building out your core  product.

+Using outside software even when you could do it yourself is something that I've found comes naturally to those in more business oriented roles.
+Engineers are, however, notoriuos for reinventing things that are already